Momo527beep/MyCodingFiles/README.md

 ## 📁 What's Inside

-This repository contains multiple folders, each for a different project.
-Some are simple, some are more complex — but all of them are built with vanilla JavaScript along with HTML and CSS.
+This repository contains folders for different small projects I made while learning and practicing.
+All of them are built with vanilla JavaScript.

 ### Examples of Projects